vaik00/YalantisInternship/README.md

 # YalantisInternship
 Yalantis Internship 2016
 YalantisInternship
-Projects from the online part of Yalantis Internship.
+Projects from online part of internship